stardog-union/launchpad-docs/providers/microsoft-entra.md

 Even with the OBO flow enabled, each Stardog server must still be configured to accept JWT tokens from Microsoft Entra.
 The JWT configuration process is identical for both traditional SSO connections and OBO flow connections.

 > [!IMPORTANT]
 > This step is required for OBO flow to work.
-The OBO flow changes how tokens are obtained (seamlessly vs. interactively), but Stardog still needs to be configured to validate and accept those JWT tokens.
+The OBO flow changes how tokens are obtained (automatically vs. interactively), but Stardog still needs to be configured to validate and accept those JWT tokens.

 For detailed instructions on configuring Stardog's JWT authentication, see:
 - [Configuring the Stardog endpoint to accept JWT tokens from Microsoft Entra App Registration](#3-configuring-the-stardog-endpoint-to-accept-jwt-tokens-from-the-microsoft-entra-app-registration)